tardezyx/tar.IMDbScraper/README.md

     <li>The ratings page has a heatmap for all episode ratings which is not yet implemented.</li>
     <li>The reference page has (as the Main Page) some info which is incomplete.</li>
     <li>The storyline does provide some general plot entries but not all.</li>
-    <li>The `localizedTitle` in the JSON methods is currently not working.
-E.g. if you need the German title of a French production, you need to either use `Scraper.ScrapeAllAlternateTitlesAsync` (or `Scraper.ScrapeMainPageAsync` on an operating system with the German language activated).</li>
   </ul>
 </details>